vinngo/vinchan/README.md

-# vinch
+# vinchan

-this is a node.js project. run `npm install` to run the bot yourself.

-a simple discord bot that annoys your friends on configured events.
+a simple discord bot that annoys your friends on configured events. privately hosted on my rasberry pi.

 may send random gifs, or play cringe songs in the most populated vc.